-- Fellows and their mentors are required to provide report of the training experience at its conclusion due within 30 days of the completion of the training programme.
+- Fellows and their mentors are required to provide a report of the training experience at its conclusion due within thirty days of the completion of the training programme.
 Needed forms for completing the reporting will be provided by ECTRIMS near the time of the end of the fellowship.

 - After the training fellowship period, it is desirable for the fellow to return to his/her original home institution for employment, to the extent possible.

 Post-fellowship career plans should be detailed as part of the application process.

 - ECTRIMS Clinical Training Fellows will be required to maintain contact with the ECTRIMS Secretariat, so that post-training career paths can be tracked, to assist with overall programme evaluation.

 ECTRIMS Clinical Training Fellowships will be awarded in a competitive review process conducted by members of the ECTRIMS Clinical Training Review Committee.
 Applications will be evaluated based on the:

 - candidate qualifications, educational history and evaluation of career plans